DomBros/PowerShell/Azure/Deploy-CoffeeApp/README.md

-# Deploy a Coffee Web App linked to the GitHub repository
+# Deploy a Coffee Web App with GitHub

 With this template, you can deploy a Web App very quickly.